ern0/posixino/README.md

 Check `test/` folder, these are the official example scketches which will work with Posixino.

-The main focus is to implement network-related libraries (web client, web server).

 ### Why ###

 So, why should you compile Arduino